cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/create-device-security-policies.md

 ## Step 4: Block email access for unsupported devices

 To help secure your organization's information, you should block app access to Office 365 email for mobile devices that are not supported by MDM for Office 365.
-See [Supported devices](capabilities-of-mobile-device-management.md#BKMK_SupportedDevices) for a list of devices that are supported.
+See [Capabilities of built-in Mobile Device Management for Office 365](capabilities-of-mobile-device-management.md) for a list of devices that are supported.
 To do this:

 1. Go to Security &amp; Compliance Center\> **Data loss prevention**\> **Device security policies**.